DOV-Vlaanderen/qgis-field-annotations/README.md

 # QGIS field annotations

-A QGIS plugin to make map annotations and photo's in the field.
+A QGIS plugin to make map annotations and photos in the field.

 ## Creating annotations